 State Water Board Submittals to FERC & Related Responses:

-- Notice of Opportunity to Respond to Petitions for Reconsideration of Water Quality Certification for Yuba River Development Project (Project), Federal Energy Regulatory Commission Project No. 2246
+- REVISED Notice of Opportunity to Respond to Petitions for Reconsideration of Water Quality Certification for Yuba River Development Project - response deadline extended to July 30, 2021

 - Order 2020-0043 Amending Condition 23 of the Water Quality Certification